OpenInternet/saferjourno/content/chapters/chapter-7.en.md

 _General best practice_

 - There are a wide-range of people who attack journalists online these include; state actors and people working for governments who are paid to harass others online, lone harassers, online groups that are well organised and may often work across borders, supporters of a particular subject that has relevance for the country, including topics such as race, gender and women’s health.
-- Online abusers use a wide-range of tactics against journalists.
-Pen America has a detailed guide to these tactics which you can read here.
-Some of the most common include;
+- Online abusers use a wide range of tactics against journalists.
+PEN America [has a detailed guide](https://onlineharassmentfieldmanual.pen.org/) to these tactics which you can read here.
+Some of the most common ones include;

   - Concern trolling\
-    When an abuser appears to support a journalist's work but instead uses the message to make demeaning comments
+    An abuser appears to support a journalist's work but instead uses the message to make demeaning comments
   - Doxing\
-    When personal data, such as home address, is circulated online often with the implication of personal harm
+    Personal data, such as home address, is circulated online often with the implication of personal harm
   - Impersonation\
-    Creating fake accounts in the name of the journalist in order to publish content that could damage their reputation.
+    Abusers create fake accounts in the name of the journalist in order to publish content that could damage their reputation.

 - A number of tactics involve other digital threats, such as account hacking and phishing.
 More information on how to protect against these types of attacks can be found in chapter two.
 - Get journalists to understand what data is best kept offline.
 This includes data that can be used to locate them, data that can be used to contact them via a means they do not want, and data that can be used to steal their identity.
-Examples of these types of data include, a journalist’s home address, their personal email address, and their identity number.
+Examples of these types of data include a journalist’s home address, their personal email address, and their identity number.
 This data may already be available online.
 If this is the case, then the journalists should try to remove it.
 If that is not possible then it is important to highlight that at least they know the data is there and that it could be used to target them.
 - Online harassers often get a lot of personal data about a journalist from the social media accounts of the journalist’s family members.
 It’s important that journalists speak with family members about the risks and that they actively help their family to secure these accounts.
 - Journalists should set calendar reminders to regularly look themselves up online.
 How often this is will depend on the risk that they face.
 High-risk individuals may want to look themselves up every month while others may be happy only checking every six months.
 - Get journalists to set [Google alerts](https://support.google.com/websearch/answer/4815696?hl=en) for their name, common misspellings of their name, and other personal data, such as their date of birth.
 This will send the journalist any data about them that is picked up by the Google search engine.

-_Searching for personal data on the internet_
+_Searching for personal data online_

 - Use Boolean search techniques, also known as Google Dorking, to get more accurate results.
 You can read more about that [here](https://support.google.com/websearch/answer/2466433?hl=en).
 Some useful ones to discuss include:
   - `#` to search for hashtags